-At the end of the school day, your child will need to head to the undercover area in Junior school.
-This is the area where students meet who are catching buses or going to parent pick up.
-A Charlie's OOSH staff member will be waiting there to meet your child and mark attendance.
-The team member will then walk the group up to the OOSH room.

-Once the students have arrived, an afternoon tea snack will be provided and they will spend the afternoon enjoying a variety of activities!
+At the end of the school day, your child will need to head to the bus line area.
+A Charlie's OOSH staff member will be waiting there to meet your child.
+Once the students have arrived, our staff member will walk the students up to the Charlie's OOSH room, located in the school library.
+Your kids will be given an afternoon tea snack and spend the afternoon enjoying a variety of activities!

-When you arrive to collect your child, please come to the Charlie's OOSH room to sign them out using your App.
+When you arrive to collect your child, please come to the Charlie's OOSH room to sign them out.
 If you arrive mid session (sessions are from 3-6pm), you may find that we are out and about enjoying some outdoor activities.
-In this case, you will need to sign out your child before leaving.
+In this case, please sign out on the iPad and head to the school oval or playground.
 As long as your child is signed out by an authorised person (a parent or someone you have nominated as authorised to collect), they will be allowed to gather their things and leave for the day.